jstayton/jquery-marcopolo/README.markdown

 Requirements
 ------------

+*   jQuery 1.4.2 or newer.
+*   jQuery UI Widget 1.8.14.
+Included in the minified version.
-jQuery 1.4.2 or newer.
-All modern browsers are supported, as well as IE 6 and newer.
+*   All modern browsers are supported, as well as IE 6 and newer.

 How it Works
 ------------